Newcastle–Bergen–Stavanger ferry

+In 2022 Bergen Cruise Line announced plans to introduce a ferry service between Newcastle, Stavanger and Bergen from 2026.

 History

 In the late 1800s services operated between Manchester, Liverpool and Copenhagen.
-In 1890 Bergen Line opened a new connection between the UK and Norway.
+In 1890 Bergen Line opened a new connection between the UK and Norway, with several voyages a week until World War II; then both of the ferries were sunk.
+In 1945 service was restored when one was refloated with salvaged engines from the other.
+Over the years three additional ferries were added, sailing between Newcastle and Bergen and Stavanger.
+The Bergen Steamship Company continued this service until 1974.

-In 1978 MS Winston Churchill started operating a twice-weekly sailing from Newcastle to Gothenburg.
-In 1981 a route from Newcastle to Oslo began, as operated by MS England.
+In 1978 MS Winston Churchill started operating a twice-weekly sailing from Newcastle to Gothenburg, Sweden.
+In 1981 a route from Newcastle to Oslo began, operated by MS England.
 By 1994, MS King of Scandinavia was purchased by the company Color Line, renamed MS Color Viking, and entered service between Newcastle, Stavanger, Bergen and Haugesund.
 After several years the company sold the Norway-to-UK route along with the vessel to Norwegian ferry operator Fjord Line.

-In 1998 Fjord Line renamed the vessel to MS Jupiter.
-Elsewhere on the North Sea network, two existing DFDS services were merged, the route between Harwich and Gothenburg, Sweden, with that of Newcastle to Gothenburg.
-The combined new route formed a singular passage travelling directly from Gothenburg to Newcastle via Kristiansand, Norway.
+In 1998 Fjord Line renamed the vessel MS Jupiter.
+Elsewhere on the North Sea network, two existing DFDS services were merged: the Harwich–Gothenburg route and the Newcastle–Gothenburg route.
+The combined new route was a single passage from Gothenburg to Newcastle via Kristiansand, Norway.

 For a number of years Fjord Line continued to successfully operate the Newcastle to Norway ferry route.

 In September 2006 DFDS purchased MS Fjord Norway from Fjord Line.
 This move allowed the company to own two sister ships, MS Fjord Norway and MS King of Scandinavia.
 The addition to the fleet underwent a refurbishment and name change before being re-deployed between Stavanger, Haugesund, Bergen and Newcastle.
 Meanwhile, the company announced the closure of their Gothenburg to Kristiansand and Newcastle route on 1 November 2006; this allowed their existing asset MS Princess of Scandinavia to be sold off and pushed the market toward their new operating route.

 In May 2007 MS Princess of Norway was relieved of the Newcastle, Stavanger, Haugesund and Bergen service, to be taken over by MS Queen of Scandinavia.
 This allowed DFDS to operate their vessel MS Princess of Norway with her sister ship MS King of Scandinavia on the Amsterdam to Newcastle service.

-The service was operated by one passenger cruise ferry which offered overnight cabin accommodations, as well as automobile and freight transport.
+The service was operated by one passenger cruise ferry which offered overnight cabin accommodation, as well as automobile and freight transport.
 The ferry operated year-round across the North Sea and was usually an overnight sailing.
-In the summer the service was mostly tailored to the tourist market, and the timetable altered to reflect extra sailings where possible.
+In the summer the service was mostly tailored to the tourist market, and the timetable altered to include extra sailings where possible.